lptr/lptr.github.com/content/posts/a-new-beginning/index.md

 The first of these was electronics: I hated the subject in high school and then at university.
 It took months to muster up the courage, but eventually I connected the pieces, and uploaded my first self-written firmware.
 During my career I participated in several big releases, but few could have lived up to the excitement I felt at that single blue light blinking for the first time!

 {{< figure src="esp8266.jpg" title="The first ESP8266" align="center" >}}

+Then I bought a soldering iron, and things started to move fast.
+With a lot of trial and error, and a ton of help from another friend, I slowly started getting a grip on this fascinating world.

 The next major step was to learn C++: a language I haven't used since university 20 years ago.
 As someone who jumped on the managed languages bandwagon in 2000 when .NET wasn't even a beta, and has been working mostly with Java ever since, C++ represented danger and chaos.
 As one of the lucky coincidences, in [my work I also had to do some C++](https://docs.gradle.org/6.7.1/release-notes.html#file-system-watching-is-ready-for-production-use).
 It was a pleasant surprise to find that C++11 changed the game fundamentally, and for the better.
 But still, it was an entirely new world with its strange mechanics (what's a move constructor, again?) and lack of safety rails.